 Our current culture does not always support our efforts at good health.

-There’s a point at which you have to decide to rise above the times in which you live and forge your own self-care path.
+There’s a point at which you have to decide to rise above the times in which you live and forge your self-care path.

 Additional Sources about Adding Healthy Lifespan Years: